-Prof Dave Griggs Prof Stephen Leeder AO Prof Lidia Morawska Prof Hugh Possingham Dr Rosemary Stanton OAM
+DEA Scientific Committee Prof Peter Doherty AC Prof Stephen Leeder AO Prof Lidia Morawska Prof Hugh Possingham Dr Rosemary Stanton OAM

-DEA Scientific Committee Prof Stephen Boyden AM Prof Michael Kidd AM Prof Ian Lowe AO Prof Peter Newman AO Prof Lawrie Powell AC Dr Norman Swan

-Prof Peter Doherty AC Prof David de Kretser AC Prof Robyn McDermott Prof Emeritus Sir Gustav Nossal AC Prof Fiona Stanley AC

-Doctors for the Environment Australia (DEA) is a voluntary organisation of medical doctors in all states and territories.
+Prof Stephen Boyden AM Prof Michael Kidd AM Prof Ian Lowe AO Prof Peter Newman AO Prof Lawrie Powell AC Dr Norman Swan Prof Emeritus Chris Burrell AO Prof David de Kretser AC Prof Robyn McDermott Prof Emeritus Sir Gustav Nossal AC Prof Fiona Stanley AC Doctors for the Environment Australia (DEA) is a voluntary organisation of medical doctors in all states and territories.
 We work to address the diseases - local, national and global - caused by damage to the earth's environment.

-DEA strongly supports the Rye Park wind farm project.
+DEA strongly supports the Bango wind farm project.
 The reduction of carbon intensive energy generation is an essential component of limiting our greenhouse gas emissions, which are contributing to global warming with devastating effect on the health of the planet and its inhabitants.
 Direct pollution from carbon energy also contributes significantly to ill health.

-DEA strongly advocates, for the health of the community, the phasing out of coal fired power stations.
-This can only be achieved if alternative non-carbon based technology such as wind and solar are deployed.
-Thus DEA sees the establishment of facilities such as Rye Park as an essential component in energy generation allowing for closure of coal fired power stations.
+DEA thus strongly advocates, for the health of the community, the phasing out of coal fired power stations.
+This can only be achieved if alternative noncarbon based technology such as wind and solar are deployed.
+Thus, DEA sees the establishment of facilities such as Bango as an essential component in energy generation allowing for closure of coal fired power stations.

-Rye Park's 109 turbines could generate 1,031 GWh of clean electricity per year, displacing the emission of 364,107 tonnes of CO2 based on the carbon density of NSW electricity generated from black coal at 98.1 kg CO2-e/GJ.
+Bango turbines could generate 1,025 GWh of clean electricity per year, which is enough energy to power 140,000 homes.
+This displace the emission of 361,000 tonnes of $CO_2$ based on the carbon density of NSW electricity generated from black coal at 98.1kg $CO_2$ -e/GJ.